garysheppardjr/basic-map-quartz/README.md

 Basic Map Sample for ArcGIS Runtime Quartz Beta 1
 ====================

 This repository contains code for two sample apps--one for Java and one for Android--that display a map using ArcGIS Runtime Quartz Beta 1.
 The app demonstrates the major themes of ArcGIS Runtime Quartz that exist in the Beta 1 release.
+These themes are discussed in the release notes [for Java](https://developers.arcgis.com/java/beta/guide/release-notes-java.htm) and [for Android](https://developers.arcgis.com/android/beta/guide/release-notes-java.htm) and are listed here:

+- Runtime common API
+- New mapping API
+- Loadable pattern
+- Centralized handling of authentication
+- Geometries and geometry builders

+## Build and run

 To run the Java application, you need the [ArcGIS Runtime SDK for Java, version Quartz Beta 1](https://developers.arcgis.com/java/beta/).
 The beta site directs you to join the Early Adopter community and download the SDK.
 Unzip the SDK and copy the `ArcGISRuntime100.0.0` directory to the `source/BasicMapQuartzBeta1_JavaSE` directory in this repository.
 Then compile and run the app using Ant or NetBeans.
 The code should work in other IDEs and build environments as well.